ProDataMan/ansible-best-practices-windows/labs/access_lab/indext_new.md

 `JustM300`

 ## MacOS
-Download `Remote Desktop` from the `Microsoft`
-Connect to remote computer user ip address provided
+Download Microsoft Remote Desktop from the Apple App Store and connect to remote computer using the ip address provided.

 ## Windows
 Connect to remote computer with Remote Desktop with ip address provided